-NOTE: Originally published on 11/3/2009, this article has been updated (12/26/2018) to reflect modern EPUB requirements and standards.
+NOTE: Originally published on 11/3/2009, we have updated this article (12/26/2018) to reflect modern EPUB requirements and standards.

-Why publish an eBook?
+Why publish an ebook?
 The simple answer is it makes sense for both authors (universal distribution, more sales, and higher royalties) and readers (cheaper than print, instant delivery, and mobile access).

-To facilitate offering an eBook version of your latest novel, textbook, or whatever you’re publishing, Lulu is happy to provide EPUB conversion for your DOCX files.
+To facilitate offering an ebook version of your latest novel, textbook, or whatever you’re publishing, Lulu is happy to provide EPUB conversion for your DOCX files.

 Beginning today, Lulu supports the popular EPUB format, which is quickly becoming the industry standard.
 EPUB formatted ebooks can be read on any device, with the only exception being Amazon’s Kindle (which uses their own MOBI format).
 But even that is no real problem, since converting from EPUB to MOBI is incredibly simple.

-You can create your eBook on Lulu in two different ways.
+You can create your ebook on Lulu in two different ways.

-The more common way to create an eBook will be to upload a DOCX (or RTF/ODT) file.
-These simple text files are the most commonly used to create text books on Lulu, which makes it even easier for you to take a completed Print file and make it into an eBook.
+The more common way to create an ebook will be to upload a DOCX (or RTF/ODT) file.
+These simple text files are the most commonly used to create text books on Lulu, which makes it even easier for you to take a completed Print file and make it into an ebook.

 This guide has everything you need to format your DOCX file for quick and easy conversion to an EPUB.

-All of us at Lulu are excited about our new eBooks, and welcome your feedback.
-Stay tuned–we’re actively exploring many more features, including providing easy access to retail distribution channels with the goal of enabling Lulu authors to sell eBooks in every online marketplace.
+All of us at Lulu are excited about our new ebooks, and welcome your feedback.
+Stay tuned–we’re actively exploring many more features, including providing easy access to retail distribution channels with the goal of enabling Lulu authors to sell ebooks in every online marketplace.

-Meanwhile, we encourage you to get started and publish an eBook today.
+Meanwhile, we encourage you to get started and publish an ebook today.

 Since 2002, Lulu has powered the knowledge-sharing economy by enabling creators in more than 225 countries and territories to publish over 2 million books.
 Lulu’s industry-leading tools and global network of print facilities provide creators with the resources to succeed on their terms.